 KCC will be accepting applications to the AAS-N program ASAP.
 Please call our Nursing Director: Lori James 541-880-2223 or visit our website www.klamathcc.edu for more information.
 The KCC RN program begins this summer on June 22nd.

-Be sure to check out the variety of Community Education classes offered winter term through Klamath Community College.
+Be sure to check out the variety of Community Education classes offered spring term through Klamath Community College.